CanonicalLtd/maas-docs/en/installconfig-commission-nodes.md

 Once a node is [added to MAAS](installconfig-add-nodes.md) the next logical step is to *commission* it.

+To commission, the underlying machine needs to be configured to netboot (this should already have been done during the enlistment stage).
+Such a machine will undergo the following process:

+1. DHCP server is contacted
+1. kernel and initrd are received over TFTP
+1. machine boots
+1. initrd mounts a Squashfs image ephemerally over iSCSI
+1. cloud-init runs commissioning scripts
+1. machine shuts down

-It does this by putting a minimal Ubuntu install onto the node and using scripts to talk to the region API server.
-The purpose of this is to ensure that everything is in working order and that eventual deployment will actually work.
+The commissioning scripts will talk to the region API server to ensure that everything is in order and that eventual deployment will succeed.

 The image used is, by default, the latest Ubuntu LTS release and should not require changing.
 However, it can be configured in the web UI in the 'Settings'